OrcaTheWhale/The-OrcaClaw/README.md

 - Chance of the first MG996R not being able to hold up
 - Trying to install the XIAO footprint (wth is git submodules and somethingEDA)
 - Trying to upload the PCB to JLCPCB (literally only the holes appeared for some reason)
-- AliExpress having cheap items with shipping costs being like 10x their actual price
+- AliExpress shipping lowkey being the product
+- AliExpress being a master of manipulation (they removed a $20 off deal the moment I hit buy)
 - One of the only good laser modules is $20 (wth)
 - Slack, Fallout issues (why is fallout using a slack I never technically created?)
 - Doing research at night, thinking it'd only take me a few minutes but taking me 1-2 hours I could've tracked